ESCOMP/CMEPS/doc/source/addendum/req_attributes.rst

   between the mediator and a component.
-Currently scalar values are put into a field bundle that only contains an undistributed dimension equal to the size of ``ScalarFieldCount`` and communicated between the component and the mediator on the `master task` of each component.
+Currently scalar values are put into a field bundle that only contains an undistributed dimension equal to the size of ``ScalarFieldCount`` and communicated between the component and the mediator on the `main task` of each component.

 **ScalarFieldName** (required)